Warriors' McCaw injured in scary fall as team beats Kings - WDEF

 “I’m coaching the Warriors tonight and we’re kind of busy today,” Kerr said before adding, “I think you guys know our team, we’re very socially aware and active and we’ve got a lot of players who do a lot of good in the community and who care about what’s going on.
 And we all care about what’s happening here and we’re very compassionate first and foremost to the Clark family but also to the community.
 We support the protests.
 Everybody in our organization wants to see a change and wants to see justice.”

-De’Aaron Fox had 15 points and eight assists and Buddy Hield scored 19 off the bench in the Kings’ fourth straight defeat.
+De’Aaron Fox had 15 points and eight assists and reserve Buddy Hield scored 19 in the Kings’ fourth straight loss.

-After taking an elbow, Shaun Livingston grabbed a driving Skal Labissiere with 4:40 left in the second quarter and tempers flared.
+After taking an elbow, Golden State’s Shaun Livingston grabbed a driving Skal Labissiere with 4:40 left in the second quarter and tempers flared.
 Officials went to replay review and Livingston received a Flagrant 1.

 TIP-INS